Book, film, and video reviews to get your creativity goin'!

 https://www.youtube.com/watch?v=q9OIT7W24V8

 From a video game, Russian with subtitles.
 Great action scenes involving two "fictional" PMCs fighting in the ruins.
-Great firefights with some personality and plot added.
+Great firefights with a little personality and plot added.
 Makes you want to get the figs on the table, that's for sure!
 Wonderful inspiration for scenery and painting figs.

 https://www.youtube.com/watch?v=L_ab_XBS1gE